TheZino/COCOA-COmbining-COlor-constancy-Algorithms/README.md

 # COCOA - COmbining COlor constancy Algorithms

-Official implementation of the paper "".
+Official implementation of the paper "COCOA: Combining Color Constancy Algorithms for Images and Videos".

 Written in Pytorch v1.7.0